The Border Raiders: Reception

 The film premiered at the Jewel Theater in Hamilton, Ontario.
 Like many American films of the time, The Border Raiders was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 3, scene with shooting during a fight, slugging of Chinese man after he is pulled from horse, Reel 4, Chinese man suggestively leering at young woman on couch, two closeups of man with rope around neck, Reel 5, Chinese man tying young woman, and three shooting scenes where men fall.

 Preservation

-Archives Du Film Du CNC, Bois d'Arcy, has a print of the film.
+A complete print of The Border Raiders is held by the Archives du Film du CNC in Bois d'Arcy.